Phaungdawoo Monastic Education High School: Carpentry Workshop

 The Carpentry Workshop was created in 2003 from funds donated by a Mr.Philippi and a Mr. Jager, of Germany, to train students interested in woodworking.
 There are six carpenters responsible for making new furniture and repairing old furniture for the school, and they also generate income for the school by serving outside customers.

 Information Technology

 The IT Department was opened from 2000–2001 and features 45 computers and seven teachers who give basic computer training to the students on a monthly basis.
 They are also responsible for all computer repair at the school, and generate revenue for the school by offering computer training to the wider public.

 Physical Plant

 The Physical Plant Department is maintained by three staff members who set up and maintain the electric power and water supply for the entire school.

 School Clinic

-The School Clinic was first opened in 2002 by leading physicians Dr. Khon Kyaw Oo, Dr. Sandimaung, and Dr. Win Thu.
+The School Clinic was first opened in 2002.
 Currently, Dr. Myint Khaing Htay manages the clinic and treats patients.
 The clinic serves both the students as well as members of the surrounding population who do not have access to healthcare.